 “What if you could prepare an environment where the child is able to entrust themselves to the love of God for their entire lives?
 That would be religious formation for the whole of their life, even through adulthood.”

-Access to the registration for all Elementary Faith Formation (English) programs including CGS will open on August 1st both here on this page and in person at the parish office.
+Access to the registration for all Elementary Faith Formation (English) programs including CGS will open on August 1st at 9am both here on this page and in person at the parish office.

 Increasing the number of sessions we offer: The amount of children that we can offer CGS to is only limited by the number of volunteers willing to complete the catechist formation and volunteer their time in this beautiful ministry.
 We offer catechist formation during the summers and the nursery is offered free of charge during the formation and as well as during the CGS sessions.
 As a way of thanking you for your gift of time to this ministry, CGS Catechists and Atrium Aides receive registration preference for their children, so we invite you to join our ministry and help us to be able to increase the number of children to whom we can offer this beautiful formation.
 Please contact Kristin Atkinson in the parish office for more information on joining our ministry team!